-All of our HVAC services are performed by one of our NATE certified and experienced HVAC technicians.
+All of our HVAC services are performed by one of our professionally certified and experienced HVAC technicians.
 Our technicians receive constant training and education to stay up to date on the latest advances in the heating and cooling industry.

 At PFO, we offer a wide range of services which include heater and air conditioner maintenance, HVAC repairs, and heating and air conditioning installations.
 Be sure to call our office today to schedule an appointment.
 You can also take advantage of our free in-home consultations and free 2nd opinions.

 If you’re like most homeowners, you probably think of air pollution as something you’d only experience outside your house.
 After all, the most common image is the brown haze hanging over the horizon.
 But here’s the real shocker; Some studies have confirmed that indoor air can be up to 5 times more polluted than outdoor air.
 Yes, you read that right.
 The air inside your home could be worse for your health than the air outside.

 Most of the air pollutants found outside can find their way into your house.
 However, poor indoor air quality can also be a result of: